base-org/pessimism/docs/etl.md

 ### (TBD) Aggregator
-**NOTE - This component type is still in-development** Aggregators are used to solve the problem where a pipe or an invariant input will require multiple data points to perform an execution sequence.
+**NOTE - This component type is still in-development** Aggregators are used to solve the problem where a pipe or an invariant input will require multiple sources of data to perform an execution sequence.
 Since aggregators are subscribing to more than one data stream with different output frequencies, they must employ a synchronization policy for collecting and propagating multi-data inputs within a highly asynchronous environment.

 #### Attributes
-* Able to read heterogenous transit data from multiple component ingressses (>=1)
+* Able to read heterogenous transit data from an arbitrary number of component ingresses
 * A synchronization policy that defines how different transit data from multiple ingress streams will be aggregated into a collectivly bound single piece of data
 * EgressHandler to handle downstream transit data routing to other components or destinations